Research Excellence Awards

-This award recognises an individual who has made the most outstanding contribution to cancer research over the past 3 years.
+This award of $20,000 recognises an individual who has made the most outstanding contribution to cancer research over the past 3 years.

 The achievement may be a single and specific achievement - such as leading a ground-breaking or cutting edge piece of cancer research of international importance - or establishing a major initiative that will significantly advance a specific area of cancer research in Western Australia.

 The contribution may relate to any topic of cancer research including biology, causes (aetiology), policy, prevention, early detection, diagnosis, management or treatment, health services, improvement of quality of life for cancer patients or palliative care.